Introduction to the Endocrine System

 - Adrenocorticotropic hormone (ACTH) stimulates the adrenal glands

 - Antidiuretic hormone (ADH) which decreases urine secretion

 - Follicle-stimulating hormone (FSH) which affects the ovaries

 - Thyroid-stimulating hormone (TSH) which controls thyroid activity

 Other than stimulating hormones, the Pituitary gland also secrets the Prolactin hormone and Growth hormone (GH) which is important in regulating growth.

 Posterior pituitary gland

-It cannot produce its own hormones; rather, it stores two hormones—vasopressin and oxytocin and these are produced by the neurons in the hypothalamus.
+It cannot produce its own hormones; rather, it stores two hormones —vasopressin (controls amount of water in our body) and oxytocin and these are produced by the neurons in the hypothalamus.